S4 (gamer): 2018

 In May 2018, he left OG to join Evil Geniuses.
 At The International 2018, s4 and EG placed third place securing $2,700,000 in prize money.

 2019

-At The International 2019, EG got eliminated by Team Liquid and exit the world tournament placing 5th-6th.
+At The International 2019, EG got eliminated by Team Liquid and exited the world tournament placing 5th-6th.
 Later in September, it was announced that he would be leaving the team.

 2020

 In 2020, s4 re-joined Alliance as captain and offlaner.